maschigokae/vennschedule/README.md

 **VennSchedule** - a schedule polling webapp showcasing "vanilla" JavaScript DOM traversal and manipulation.

-Note: This app has been tested in Chrome, Firefox, and Safari Let me know if you encounter issues in other browsers.
+Note: This app has been tested in Chrome, Firefox, and Safari.
+Let me know if you encounter issues in other browsers.
+Also, this app is still a work in progress!
+Check my active branches to see my most current work.

 To run the "full-stack" version of this app, clone the repository and switch to the "backend" branch (you may need to run `git fetch` in the command line before you're able to switch to the branch).